 Since Seattle is in Washington, and this is no-fault state, you don’t need to assign blame or wrong doing in the marriage in order to file for a divorce here.
 However, at least one spouse must declare the marriage “irretrievably broken”.
 Either spouse can file for divorce, and at least you or your spouse must live in Washington State in order to file here for a divorce.

-Some married couples choose a legal separation instead of a divorce.
-A legal separation is more than just living apart, it’s a legal agreement filed in court.
+Some married couples choose legal separation instead of a divorce.
+This is more than just living apart, it’s a legal agreement filed in court.
 There are several reasons a couple might chose this route.
 There might be a desire to keep one spouse on the other’s medical insurance, or there might be religious beliefs against divorce.

-In both a legal separation and a divorce, a number of marital issues must be worked out and agreed upon by both parties.
+In both models, a number of marital issues must be worked out and agreed upon by both parties.

 - Separating property and debts